-It was definitely more work for me, but I love the fact that I was able to create something personal and exactly as I wanted it.
+It was more work for me, but I love that I was able to create something personal and exactly as I wanted it.

-You may also find yourself wondering what's the best platform for your Christian blog, and there's no magic answer to that.
+You may also wonder what's the best platform for your Christian blog, and there's no magic answer to that.
 You will have to decide based on budget, time, and skill.

 A webflow site will cost you more because it's more customized than a wordpress site.
 You will also find a lot of wordpress designers compared to webflow, so you can get a website up and running faster.